eaardal/pretty-logrus/README.md

 :calendar: 2025-12-19

-- :bug: Fix a bug where args where treated like commands.
+- :bug: Fix a bug where args were treated like commands.

 ## v1.5.1